seus-project/graphexperiment/docker/README.md

 ### Startup

+Make sure the Docker Engine is running.
+This can be done by opening the Docker Desktop (see above).

 In the `docker` subdirectory of the repo root, execute:

 ```bash
 docker compose up -d
 ```

+This may take considerable time initially, subsequent startups happen a lot quicker.

 ### Database web interface